YYyeyang/Pre_course-project/README.md

 2. Input

 		Matchable variables:

 			a.
 Neighbourhood
 			b.
 Years
 			c.
 Registered unemployment

 		Non-matchable variables:

 			d.
 No. of population living alone
 			e.
 Nationality
 			f.
 Educational level
 			g.
 Age

 3. Processing

 		a.
 Calculate whether younger neighbourhood has higher employment, and if it changes over the year Input need: a/b/c/g

 		b.
 Calculate which nationality has higher employment, and if it changes over the year Input need: a/b/c/e

 		c.
 Calculate whether higher educational level has higher employment, and if it changes over the year Input need: a/b/c/f

 		d.
 Calculate whether higher single house hold neighbourhood has higher employment, and if it changes over the year Input need: a/b/c/d

 4. Output

 		a.
 Result of the correlation in number and in graphs
 		b.
-Or create a heatmap??
+Maybe create a heatmap??

 5. Status